makersacademy/airport_challenge/README.md

 * I have tried not to overcomplicate the early user stories, leaving the edge cases until the program is more fleshed out;
 * For checking weather conditions, I created a new instance of Weather as a default argument.
 I initially tried to generate a new instance of Weather inside the take_off method, however this became impossible to test for;
 * Tests have been refactored to use doubles and method stubs
+* User stories implemented, then edge cases added
+* Arbitrarily decided on a default capacity of 10